stride3d/stride-docs/en/contributors/documentation/index.md

 Here are the technologies we use to build our website:

 - [docfx](https://dotnet.github.io/docfx/index.html) (static site generator)
+  - A specific version of docfx is utilized in GitHub Actions, one that has been thoroughly tested.
+Should you wish to upgrade this version, please ensure it is properly tested before implementation.
 - Markdown
 - [Mustache](https://mustache.github.io/) template engine (docfx dropped Liquid template engine support)
 - Bootstrap